-Opting for roasted butternut squash, ricotta, and bacon in place of classic tomato sauce makes for memorable pizzettes—mini pizzas meant to be eaten as appetizers.
-Topping the pizzettes with arugula salad and diced prunes gives this cold-weather flatbread a bright finish.
+Roasted butternut squash, ricotta, and bacon makes memorable mini pizzas.
+Topping the baked dough with arugula and prunes gives this flatbread a bright finish.

 Yield: 6 servings